orange-org/orange/README.md

 </details>

-### How does `renderer` get the data to display if it's sandboxed?
+#### How does `renderer` get the data to display if it's sandboxed?

 This is where the `preload` process comes into play. `preload` is the middleman between `main` and `renderer`.
-It can relay messages between the two.
+It relays messages between the two, but only very specific kindsmessages.

-`main` starts `bitcoind` and monitors log messages. `main` forwards those log messages to `preload` which in turn forwards the log messages to `renderer`.

-When `renderer` wants to send an RPC message to `bitcoind`, it sends that message to `preload` which in turn forwards the message to `main` which in turn forwards the message to `bitcoind`.

-### npm modules pose a security risk

-While npm modules pose a security risk, we don't want to unnecessarily limit their use.
-The JavaScript ecosystem is rich.
-We want to benefit from it if we can do so safely.

-The goal of this architecture is to keep Orange secure even if a compromised npm module were to slip into the code unnoticed.

-### How is the communication between `renderer` and `main` secured?
+#### How is the communication between `renderer` and `main` secured?

 `main` and `renderer` use a nonce (i.e. password) to communicate with each other.
-This nonce is generated and agreed upon only after all the npm modules have been downloaded, so remote code has no way of knowing what it is.
+This nonce is agreed upon between `main` and `renderer` only after all the npm modules have been downloaded, so remote code has no way of knowing what it is.

 <details><summary>Implementation details</summary>